 Woodstock 50 Promoter Claims Former Funders Drained $17 Million From Festival

 Acrimony continues to grow between the promoters and the former investors of Woodstock 50.
-Whether or not the music festival, planned for this summer to commemorate the 50th anniversary of the original Woodstock, will even happen remains in question — but in the meantime, the event's main showrunner has lobbed serious claims against his one-time financial partners.
+Whether the music festival, planned for this summer to commemorate the 50th anniversary of the original Woodstock, will even happen remains in question — but in the meantime, the event's main showrunner has lobbed serious claims against his onetime financial partners.

 On Monday, Michael Lang, one of the organizers of the original 1969 festival and the leading promoter behind Woodstock 50, accused the Dentsu Aegis Network, the company that had been planning to fund the 2019 edition, of draining $17 million from the festival's bank account.
 He also accused Dentsu of trying to coax artists who had agreed to play Woodstock 50 to cancel their engagements.

 The festival lineup announced in March ranges from legacy artists Santana, David Crosby and John Fogerty to current stars including Jay-Z, Chance the Rapper and Miley Cyrus.
 Woodstock 50 is scheduled to take place Aug.
-14 to 16 at a racetrack in Watkins Glen, N.Y., about 150 miles from the original Woodstock location; however, the promoters have yet to secure permits.
+14-16 at a racetrack in Watkins Glen, N.Y., about 150 miles from the original Woodstock location; however, the promoters have yet to secure permits.

 Lang made his charges in a letter addressed to Dentsu; several media outlets, including Variety and Rolling Stone, have published excerpts.
 Multiple requests by NPR for comment from both Lang and Dentsu Aegis over the past week have not been returned.